-We are still adopting animals, but this will be done by appointment only.
-If you are interested in adoption you will first have to complete our adoption application and send to us via fax (814) 942-8505 or email for dogs and for cats.
+Until then an appointment is required for any access to the shelter.
+We are processing adoptions!
+If you are interested in adoption you first have to complete our adoption application and send to us via fax (814) 942-8505 or email for dogs and for cats.
 Adoption applications can be found HERE.
-Our staff will then call you to review your application, let you know what is required to complete it and will set up an appointment with you.
-Appointments will have strict protocols in place for the safety of our staff and yourself, so please understand the process will be in stages and more drawn out than normal.
+Our staff will call you to review your application and let you know what is required to complete it.
+Once completed it will be processed and we will contact you to set up a time to come to the shelter to meet/pick up the animal you are interested in adopting.
+Please note we do not work on a first come, first served basis.
+We will be selecting only the best matched applicants to come in and meet with the animal they wish to adopt.

 Because of this virus the CPHS has had to cancel its scheduled fundraisers.
 These fundraisers collectively bring in between $100,000 to $150,000 between them.
 This is a huge loss of income for the shelter and seriously compromises the care we can give the animals.
 We are in urgent need of donations to make up for this critical loss of income.
 If you can help us by offering us a donation please click the link: DONATE TO CPHS.

 This is a very difficult time for everyone and we are doing our best to look after the animals in our care and the animals in our community.
-If you are in a position to offer a foster home to an animal in need please contact us on (814) 942-5402.
-Foster homes need to be long term and capable of covering expenses other than medical for their foster animal.
+We are currently in need of foster homes for cats/kittens.
+If interested please contact us on (814) 942-5402.
+Foster homes are typically long term and CPHS will cover all expenses other than food and kitty litter for the foster animals.
 Foster applications can be downloaded here: Foster Application

 We thank everyone for their understanding and support.